CouchCMS/Documentation/src/contents/tags-reference/editable/textarea.md

 ![](../../../../assets/img/contents/editable-textarea.gif)

-The default type of an editable region is _text_.
+The default type of an editable region is _textarea_.
 Hence if the code example given above were to be written without explicitly setting the _type_ parameter, the result would have been just the same.
 Thus -

 ```
 <cms:editable
   name='prop_desc'
   label='Description'
- desc='Enter description of property here' >
+  desc='Enter description of property here'>
     Condo pricing starts at just under $700,000.
 Waterfront Private Residences.
 Jack Nicklaus
     Signature Golf Course.
 </cms:editable>